Pallas Karting

 The Pallas Karting, Pallas Karting Tynagh is a tarmac karting track near Loughrea, County Galway in Ireland.
 There is also a track configuration designed for rally and rallycross events.

 There are three track configurations: 500m beginners track, a 1500m advanced track, and a 2200m Rally track.

-Every year since 1999 Pallas Karting has been hosting National Karting Championships.
-In recent years Pallas Karting secured the hosting of Rally Sprint events, and also hosted a round of Irish Rallycross Championship in 2019.
-Motor clubs such as Galway Motor Club and Ballynasloe Vintage Club are holding events in Pallas Karting track.
-The track is approved by the Motorsport Ireland.
+Every year since 1999, Pallas Karting has hosted the National Karting Championships.
+In recent years, Pallas Karting secured the hosting of Rally Sprint events, and also hosted a round of Irish Rallycross Championship in 2019.
+Motor clubs such as Galway Motor Club and Ballynasloe Vintage Club have held events in Pallas Karting track.
+The track is approved by Motorsport Ireland.